Skip to main content

 Lakeside women are said to stick to their men like glue as long as they suspect love is in the air.
 But don't you dare look at another woman!
 If you do, she will have you and the other woman by the neck.
 They are in love with first impressions.

 You have to have class.
 If you wear moccasins on the first date and drive a pick-up, she will dump you like rotten fruit.
-And you better talk English (never Kiswahili) with a rounded twang.
+And you better talk English (never Kiswahili!) with a rounded twang.
 Big words (especially the ones she does not understand) make a lifelong pact.
-And the restaurant better be classy, not necessarily expensive.
-If you fulfill all these, by the tenth date you will spot her clothes in your wardrobe; she has moved in.
-Luo women are prided to have "drop dead gorgeous" bodies - with 'Adhiambo sianda' being their brand name.
+And the restaurant better be classy too, not necessarily expensive.
+If you fulfil all these, by the tenth date you will spot her clothes in your wardrobe; she has moved in.
+Luo women are prided on having "drop-dead gorgeous" bodies - with 'Adhiambo sianda' being their brand name.
 True African figures, they say.
-They are
+They are also known to be good cooks and bewitching lovers.

 Luhya Women

 And with their strong physiques, you would rather follow mummy's advice than have your bones broken.
 'Curly kit' is their distinctive look.
-They love it so much that every Luhya woman who prides herself as having a distinguished style will have her hair roasted for this look.
+They love it so much that every Luhya woman who prides herself on having a distinguished style will have her hair roasted for this look.

 Kalenjin Women

-My colleague informs me that if you are bombarded with unsolicited information about her many prominent and rich relatives in the previous government, right after the first kiss, then you have nabbed a Kalenjin lady.
+My colleague informs me that if you are bombarded with unsolicited information about her many prominent and rich relatives in the previous government right after the first kiss, then you have nabbed a Kalenjin lady.
 Promise a Kalenjin woman marriage and she is yours for keeps.

-women are most beautiful,hardworking and wear big-hearts!
+women are most beautiful, hardworking, and wear big hearts!

 Maasai Women

 Their women toil like oxen.
-They build the manyattas, graze the cattle, cook, farm in addition to rearing children.They are also generous with their husbands.
-Even if their husband married the 7th wife in three years, they will not object.
-In fact they encourage their spouses to marry - you know, to share the work.
-They can also be tauntingly beautiful.
+They build the manyattas, graze the cattle, cook, and farm, in addition to rearing children.
+They are also generous with their husbands.
+Even if her husband marries a 7th wife in three years, she will not object.
+In fact, they encourage their spouses to marry - you know, to share the work.
+They can also be hauntingly beautiful.

 Meru Women